tlswg/tls13-spec/draft-ietf-tls-tls13.md

 HelloRetryRequest.
 In that case, the client MUST send the same ClientHello (without modification) except:

+- cipher_suites only lists the one cipher suite provided in the HelloRetryRequest.

+- Updating the "supported_versions" extension to only list the version provided in server_version.

 - If a "key_share" extension was supplied in the HelloRetryRequest, replacing the list of shares with a list containing a single KeyShareEntry from the indicated group.